Acquisitions editors are usually your first contact.

 No matter which publisher or how many express interest in your book, that should be your response.
 Even if you don’t get to the contract step (either because you are not interested or they’re not), those words should be passed along in some form.

 - Upfront cost.
-If there are any that means the publisher is either a service or a hybrid, and likely have limited authority and experience on the rest of the bullet points below.
+If there are any that means the publisher is either a service or a hybrid publisher and likely has limited authority and experience on the rest of the bullet points below.
 This is not necessarily a bad thing.
-It just means they’ll print and publish your book for a cost, like Amazon or CreateSpace does.
+It just means they’ll print and publish your book for a cost, just like any print-on-demand service like Amazon or CreateSpace.
 If the contract has an upfront cost and a royalty rate, they are a hybrid publisher and it’s okay to negotiate for lower upfront cost and higher royalties depending on their proposed level of service or distribution.
+These contract terms are often used for first-time authors, indie authors, or self-published authors with low book sales on the first book.

 - Royalties.
-You’re looking for at least 15–20% author royalties from a traditional, 15–45% from an independent publisher, and 50% or above from a hybrid.
+You’re looking for at least 15–20% book royalties from a traditional publishing house, 15–45% from a small press, and 50% or above from a hybrid.
+These are for the physical book.
 The discrepancy is due to authority levels with the remaining bullet points below.

 - Paid advances.
-Usually only offered by traditional and big 5 publishers either to 1) complete the book, or 2) show goodwill and confidence in future book sales.
-Both are very rare to get, given that only 4% of authors receive a traditional book deal.
+Usually only offered by traditional publishers either to 1) provide time to complete the book, 2) show goodwill and confidence in future book sales, or 3) sway you to their company in the event of competing offers.
+In any case, a book advance is very rare to get for a vast majority of authors, given that only 4% of books get contracted in the traditional publishing model.
+Literary agents often spend most of their time negotiating paid advances and mostly consider working with books that can provide a big payday here.
 You should never expect this going into a conversation with a publisher.
 Ego is not good for book deals, or for anything else really.

 - Distribution.
-All publishers can get you into online bookstores.
+All publishers can get you into online bookstores, including Amazon, Apple, and Barnes & Noble.
 You can do that yourself actually.
-So that’s not a compelling factor in a contract.
-You’re goal is print retail, i.e. physical book shelves.
-Traditional, big 5 and independent publishers have authority there.
-If there is not mention of print retail in the contract ask them about it.
-This could be a point to negotiate higher royalties or lower upfront cost.
+So that’s not a compelling factor in a publishing contract.
+Your goal is to get your paper book into physical bookstores.
+Traditional publishers have the most authority here because they have sales teams to pursue it.
+Many small presses and independent publishers, as well, have distribution through the major publishers or good placement in bookstores.
+There is rarely any mention of this in the contract, so it's good to ask who they are distributed through.
+This could be a point to negotiate higher royalties or lower upfront costs.

 - Editing.
 Even if you’ve already had your manuscript edited it’s always a good sign when the publisher is more involved here.
-You want the publisher to treat your book like their own; not like just another stack of paper they can run through their mill.
-The terms should clearly specify this.
+You want the publisher to treat your book like their own; not like just another stack of paper to run through their mill.
+The contract terms should clearly specify this.
+Traditional publishing deals, from experienced publishing houses, acquire new titles from editors.
+This means there is a level of care to the quality of the book and proposal from the very start.
+Hybrid publishers, on the other hand, don't have large editorial teams to review quality (which is partially why they don't sell books into physical bookstores).
 The less you see about editing in the contract, the more reason to negotiate higher royalties or lower upfront cost.

 - Marketing.
-We’d all love it if someone would just take over selling your book for you.
+This is not often included in a contract.
+Having someone who can just take on selling your book for you would be great.
 But that’s not how it works.
-It’s about level of support here.
-Traditional and big 5 have credibility with major publications and influencers to review your book and drive sales.
+It’s about the level of support here.
+A traditional publisher has credibility with major publications and influencers to review your book and drive sales.
 Book tours and signing happen, but for a very small amount of authors.
-Independents have these as well, just a tad less.
-Don’t go into a contract expecting these.
-Hybrids and service publishers, ahem Amazon, invest nothing to get your book in front of more readers.
+It's about what they can use to get better placement in bookstores.
+Independent publishers and small presses have these contacts as well, just a tad less.
+You should not go into a contract expecting these, however.
+Most hybrid and service publishers, ahem Amazon, invest nothing to get your book in front of more readers.

 As for the rest of it, just be yourself and think logically about which options are going to 1) give yourself the best chances of becoming a credible author, and 2) give your book the best chances of being produced at a high quality.